The answer is no; the myths just keep on coming.

 We’ve shared two roundups of guests’ favorite myths already, but there are always new responses to this question!
-Let’s check out what our latest three guests chose to highlight from their extensive and diverse experiences in data science.
+Let’s check out what three recent guests chose to highlight from their extensive and diverse experiences in data science.

 I still stumble upon this problem all the time: The fact that people tend to believe that it is the data that matters.
 And it is not the data that matters.
 It’s like the founder of the TED conferences, Richard Saul Wurman, likes to say: “People care a lot about big data.
 But what we really need is not big data, it’s big understanding.”
 So that is different.
 Data sometimes tends to become a goal on its own.
 In philosophy, people talk about instrumental goals and final or ultimate goals.
 Data and the tools I use to manage, to handle, to explore, to analyze, to visualize the data — that’s not an ultimate goal.
 That’s an instrumental goal.
 It’s an instrument.
 It’s machinery.
 It’s a device that we use, a tool that we use to achieve something higher, clear communication or understanding.
 So what matters in data is not the data; it’s to find an interpretation of the data that is rigorous, that corresponds to reality, and at the same time, that may be useful.